The Penalties for DWI in Houston

 There is a world of difference between a first-offense DWI in Texas and committing multiple offenses.
 Texas takes DWI and DUI seriously, so you should know what the fines and penalties are.

 For additional information on DWI Penalties in Texas, see our DWI Questions, “The Penalties for DWI in Houston.”

 Regardless of whether or not a DWI is your first offense, you want a good defense lawyer in Houston who understands the severity of the charges and can work to get you the best results possible.
 The very reason that you want to fight your first offense so strongly is that the sentences gets significantly worse on second and third offenses.

 If it’s a second offense DWI, it’s the same punishment range as the Class A misdemeanor described above.
-However, if you are convicted on the second offense for DWI then you are looking at a possible third degree felony charge if it happens again.
+However, if you are convicted on the second offense for DWI then you are looking at a possible third-degree felony charge if it happens again.
 You will also be assessed an annual surcharge of $1,500 for 3 years.

-If you are facing third degree felony charges, then you are looking at a minimum 2 years in prison, with a maximum of 10 years, and you can get a $10,000 fine on top of that not to mention having to pay an annual surcharge of $1,500 for 3 years.
+If you are facing third-degree felony charges, then you are looking at a minimum 2 years in prison, with a maximum of 10 years, and you can get a $10,000 fine on top of that not to mention having to pay an annual surcharge of $1,500 for 3 years.

 There’s one other DWI-related offense to take note of: DWI with a child.
 DWI lawyers in Houston, and all over Texas, understand the severity of that charge as a state jail felony.
 If you have a minor in the vehicle while you’re driving and you get arrested for DWI, then you are looking at a possible state jail felony.
 What some people may not know is that there are severe, long-term ramifications with a felony.
 You lose your right to vote, you can’t possess a firearm, and of course, many companies won’t hire you.